lzanott2/e3Challenge/README.txt

 Install Drupal 8 & Project
 ---------------------

-To view this project on a local server, like MAMP, you need to first download this project.
+To view this project on a local server, like MAMP, you need to first download this project "e3Challenge" from Github.
 Next, unzip the tarball file and copy/paste it into your "htcdocs" folder.
 When you run MAMP  via this link, http://localhost:8888/MAMP/?language=English, click on "My Website" and then select the link for "lori-drupal-8.4.3".
 You will then be prompted to install Drupal 8.

 Install Project Only
 ---------------------

-If you already have Drupal 8 installed, you will need to download this project.
+If you already have Drupal 8 installed, you will need to download this project "e3Challenge" from Github.
 You will need to zip and install the "bootstrap" theme, that I had customized, and then zip and install the "lori" theme.
+You also need to zip and install the "fontawesome" module.

 Once you have downloaded this project, go to: